 The vast majority of NHS care has and will continue to be provided by public sector organisations.
 However, successive Governments of all political affiliations have allowed the NHS to commission services from the private and voluntary sector…

 The commissioning of private sector services in the NHS was carried out against the will and knowledge of the vast majority of the British people.
-Governments failed to reveal in their election manifestos their intention to gradually turn the NHS into a privatised US-style system.
+Governments failed to reveal in their election manifestos their intention to turn the NHS into a privatised, two-tier, US-style system on the sly.
 The process began under the Conservative Party and continued under New Labour, even though Tony Blair stated repeatedly before he was elected that he would reverse NHS privatisation.
 Unfortunately, he reneged on his election campaign promises and did the exact opposite.
 We are a cross-party campaign willing to work with any MP who opposes NHS privatisation.
-At present, however, it is your party, and only your party, that is pushing through this privatising Bill.
+At present, however, it is the Conservative party, and only the Conservative party, that is pushing through this privatising Bill.

 … whether that is to improve accessibility and experience for patients, to increase capacity quickly, or to introduce innovation.

 Given your track record, this reads as a convenient justification for a privatisation agenda in conflict with the public interest.
 Of course, we acknowledge that in times of national emergency there can be an urgent need to increase capacity, as in the recent pandemic.
-But, historically, the most effective examples of this such as the WW2 mobilisation in Britain and the United States involve the state taking control of privately owned resources, whether hospitals or factories, to meet the demands of the nation.
-This is not what you did during the pandemic, when you spent millions of pounds on private hospital provision rather than NHS provision, and wasted tens of billions of pounds on unqualified private companies who failed to deliver—just the latest examples of your government channelling public money into corporate hands.
+But, historically, the most effective examples of this such as the WW2 mobilisation in Britain and the United States involve the state taking control of privately-owned resources, whether hospitals or factories, to meet the demands of the nation.
+This is not what the government did during the pandemic, when you spent millions of pounds on private hospital provision rather than NHS provision, and wasted tens of billions of pounds on unqualified private companies who failed to deliver—just the latest examples of a Conservative government channelling public money into corporate hands.

 NHS commissioners may commission services to meet the needs of their local area from any CQC-registered provider, regardless of their corporate status, provided they follow procurement rules and regulations.

-The PM has been caught telling serial lies on camera; ministers have broken the law; the government has failed to follow its own procurement rules during the pandemic, instead creating a fast-track lane for businesses with links to the Conservative Party, and broken its own regulations by holding repeated gatherings during lockdown, all of which has caused a complete loss of confidence in this government and its ability to tell the truth and follow rules and regulations.
+Recent Conservative PM, Boris Johnson, was caught telling serial lies on camera; ministers broke the law; the government failed to follow its own procurement rules during the pandemic, instead creating a fast-track lane for businesses with links to the Conservative Party, and broke its own regulations by holding repeated gatherings during lockdown, all of which has caused a complete loss of confidence in Conservative governance, and its ability to tell the truth and follow rules and regulations.

 NHS England will remain accountable to the Secretary of State and Parliament.

 If this is an attempt to reassure the public, it is again massively underwhelming.
-A Conservative-led government put a US private health insurance industry boss in charge of NHS England for the last seven years—the very same Simon Stevens who, during the Blair years, paid foreign multinationals to advise on how to reorganise the NHS.
-This “accountability” appears to be worth little in protecting public assets against foreign and domestic private sector predators.
+A Conservative-led government put a US private health insurance industry boss in charge of NHS England for seven years from 2014 to 2021—the very same Simon Stevens who, during the Blair years, paid foreign multinationals to advise on how to re-organise the NHS.
+The “accountability” you mention has failed dismally to protect public assets from foreign and domestic private sector predators.
 Professor Pollock’s view is that, “for the first time since 1948, parliament will not determine to whom NHS services must be provided.”

 The Health Secretary has duties, including to the continuous improvement of quality of services, and to the NHS constitution…

-You write of the Health Secretary’s ‘duties’, but the most important duty — to provide a comprehensive health service throughout the nation — was abolished in HSCA 2012 by the Conservative-led government, and is not reintroduced by this Bill.
+You write of the Health Secretary’s “duties”, but the most important duty — to provide a comprehensive health service throughout the nation — was abolished by the Health and Social Care Act 2012 by the Conservative-led government, and is not reintroduced by this Bill.
 Professor Pollock warns that, in practice, the bill “will allow providers to decide what, where and how services will be provided.
 So much for our so-called rights under the NHS Constitution.”

 … which as one of its guiding principles has that NHS services are free of charge, except in limited circumstances when sanctioned by Parliament.
 Access to NHS services continues to be based on clinical need, not an individual’s ability to pay.

-The phrase ‘free of charge’ is fully compatible with a requirement to pre-pay through, for example, mandatory purchase of health insurance as in US Obamacare.
+The phrase “free of charge” is fully compatible with a requirement to pre-pay through, for example, mandatory purchase of health insurance, as in American Obamacare.

 The NHS is and always will be free at the point of use.